Madhouse42/madhouse_pharmacy/README.md

 ## Features

-* control a smart card and a card reader remotely (if you have put card into card reader and switch on the reader).
+* control a smart card and a card reader remotely (if you have put the card into a card reader and switch on the reader).

 ## Dependencies